Subject area: Nursing Studies

 Your placements build on the Year 1 experience with a further community placement, mental health placement and surgical or outpatient experience.

-You will continue to deepen your study of Professionalism and Evidence and Research, as well as studying Management of Transitions which focuses on care of the older person and Cultural Diversity and Care: Immersion Experience which includes the clinical placement.
+You will continue to deepen your study of Professionalism and Evidence and Research, as well as studying Management of Transitions which focuses on care of the older person and Cultural Diversity and Care: Immersion Experience which includes the elective placement.
 You will also choose two honours option courses.

 You will choose a further two honours options, study Professionalism 4 and complete your dissertation.